-A: The Board of Directors recommends that you vote your shares:

-- "FOR" the eight nominees for election as directors (Proposal One); - "FOR" the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020 (Proposal Two); - "FOR" the advisory resolution to approve named executive officer compensation (Proposal Three); - "AGAINST" the stockholder proposal to allow stockholders to act by written consent (Proposal Four); and - "AGAINST" the stockholder proposal for Fortinet to publish an annual report assessing Fortinet's diversity and inclusion efforts (Proposal Five).
+- A: The Board of Directors recommends that you vote your shares: - "FOR" each of the eight nominees for election as directors (Proposal One); - "FOR" the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021 (Proposal Two); and - "FOR" the advisory resolution to approve named executive officer compensation (Proposal Three).

-Q: What happens if additional matters are presented at the 2020 Annual Meeting?
+Q: What happens if additional matters are presented at the 2021 Annual Meeting?

-A: If any other matters are properly presented for consideration at the 2020 Annual Meeting, including, among other things, consideration of a motion to adjourn the 2020 Annual Meeting to another time or place (including, without limitation, for the purpose of soliciting additional proxies), the persons named as proxy holders, Ken Xie and John Whittle, or either of them, will have discretion to vote on those matters in accordance with their best judgment.
-Fortinet does not currently anticipate that any other matters will be raised at the 2020 Annual Meeting.
+A: If any other matters are properly presented for consideration at the 2021 Annual Meeting, including, among other things, consideration of a motion to adjourn the 2021 Annual Meeting to another time or place (including, without limitation, for the purpose of soliciting additional proxies), the persons named as proxy holders, Ken Xie and John Whittle, or either of them, will have discretion to vote on those matters in accordance with their best judgment.
+Fortinet does not currently anticipate that any other matters will be raised at the 2021 Annual Meeting.